ecumenopoliz/Image-Recognition-Application/README.md

 The command will start the containers for both MySQL database and RabbitMQ queue system.

 --------------------------------------
-more information can be found on https://docs.docker.com/compose/install/ and https://docs.docker.com/compose/reference/up/
+More information can be found on https://docs.docker.com/compose/install/ and https://docs.docker.com/compose/reference/up/

 --------------------------------------